 What to Automate

-In theory, any software test can be automated.
-The question is whether a particular test will cost more to develop and maintain than it will save in testing.
+In principle, any software test can be automated: humans who understand the requirements for an application can create tests that express those requirements.
+Wise testers always ask, though, whether a particular test will cost more to develop and maintain than it will save in the effort of manual testing.
 To get the best return on your effort, focus your automation strategy on test cases that meet one or more of the following criteria:

 Tests for stable features

 Automating tests for unstable features may end up costing significant maintenance effort.
-To avoid this, test a feature manually as long as it is actively undergoing development.
+To avoid this, test a feature manually as long as the requirement remains experimental, or under development.

 Use risk analysis to determine which features carry the highest cost of failure, and focus on automating those tests.
 Then, add those tests to your regression suite.
-For more information on how to prioritize test cases based on risk, see the section on risk assessment in the Ranorex GUI Testing Guide.
+To learn more about how to prioritize test cases based on risk, see the section on risk assessment in the Ranorex GUI Testing Guide.

 Any tests that will be repeated are good candidates for test automation, and chief among these are data-driven tests.
 Instead of manually entering multiple combinations of username and password, or email address and payment type to validate your entry fields, let an automated test do that for you.
-How to design good data-driven tests will be explored further in another article in this series.
+How to design good data-driven tests will be explored further in articles on parameterized and property-based tests in this series.

-Stress tests are simply a variation on data-driven testing, where the goal is to test the response of the system to a theoretical load.
+Load tests are simply a variation on data-driven testing, where the goal is to test the response of the system to a simulated demand.
 Combine a data-driven test case with a tool that can execute the test in parallel or distribute it on a grid to simulate the desired load.